-Administrative Assistant Mrs B. Littlewood
+Mrs B. Littlewood

-Safety Science is a multidisciplinary activity concerned with the application of engineering principles and the behavioural and health sciences to improve the health and safety of people at work and in their other activities.
+Safety Science is a multidisciplinary activity concerned with the application of engineering principles and behavioural and health sciences knowledge to improve the health and safety of people at work and in their other activities.
 Safety Science considers the interface between people and technology and incorporates areas of study such as ergonomics, biomechanics, occupational disease, toxicology, educational psychology and engineering safety.
-The Department offers postgraduate courses leading to the award of the degrees of Master of Environmental Studies, 8045, Master of Applied Science (Ergonomics) 8075, Master of Engineering Science (Industrial Safety), 8545, Master of Safety Science, 8671, Graduate Diploma in Safety Science, 5480, and Graduate Diploma in Ergonomics, 5485.
-There is also a qualifying course 6347, which allows nongraduates with extensive appropriate work experience to enter the courses leading to a graduate diploma.
-There are no undergraduate courses in safety science but undergraduate students may take individual subjects from the graduate diploma and masters courses where these are appropriate to their undergraduate course or career.
+The Department offers postgraduate courses leading to the award of the degrees of Master of Applied Science (Occupational Health Safety) 8044, Master of Environmental Studies, 8045.
+Master of Applied Science (Ergonomics) 8075, Master of Engineering Science (Industrial Safety), 8545, Master of Safety Science, 8671, Graduate Diploma in Safety Science, 5480, and Graduate Diploma in Ergonomics, 5485.
+There is also a qualifying course 6347, which allows non-graduates with extensive appropriate work experience to enter the courses leading to a graduate diploma.
+There are no undergraduate courses in Safety Science but undergraduate students may take individual subjects from the graduate diploma and masters courses where these are appropriate to their undergraduate course or career.
 The Department is active in research in the areas of ergonomics, biomechanics, safety engineering, safety management, and occupational toxicology.
-Opportunities are available for graduate research leading to the degrees of Master of Science, 2775, Master of Engineering, 2695, and Doctor of Philosphy, 1665.
+Opportunities are available for graduate research leading to the degrees of Master of Science, 2775, Master of Engineering, 2695, and Doctor of Philosophy, 1665.